Special Education, PreK-8 Teacher Licensure Track

 The Inclusive Education Master's Degree Program prepares educators to create and lead equitable classroom environments that encompass a range of student needs and promote equity, social justice, diversity and accessibility.

-All inclusive education master's students are required to take five core courses as well as the coursework for their licensure track.
-For the Special Education, PreK-8 Teacher Licensure Track, courses such as Language & Literacy in Special Education and Teaching Math to Students with Disabilities prepare educators to create and lead an inclusive classroom environment for diverse student populations in grades PreK-8.
+All inclusive education master's students are required to take five core inclusivity courses as well as the coursework for their licensure.
+For the Special Education, PreK-8 Teacher Licensure Specialization, courses such as Striving Readers & Writers: Literacy in Special & Inclusive Education and Mathematics for Diverse Learners prepare educators to create and lead an inclusive classroom environment for diverse learners in grades PreK-8.
+This program includes a mix of in-person and online courses.

 Sample Courses